dxw/contracts/agreements/employment.md

         1. Relevant medical information
         2. Options for alternative working arrangements or duties
         3. Your views and preferences
-    4. Further details of dxw's sickness absence arrangements are published in the Staff Handbook.
+    4. Further details of dxw's sickness absence arrangements are published in the Playbook.

 11. ### Parental leave
-    1. Details of dxw's parental leave arrangements are published in the Staff Handbook.
+    1. Details of dxw's parental leave arrangements are published in the Playbook.

 12. ### Pension
-    1. Details of dxw's pension arrangements are published in the Staff Handbook.
+    1. Details of dxw's pension arrangements are published in the Playbook.

 13. ### Expenses
     1. We will reimburse you for out-of-pocket expenses that you incur in the course of your employment with us, subject to those expenses being reasonable, proportionate, necessary and evidenced.
-    2. Details of dxw's expenses policy and the process for claiming expenses are published in the Staff Handbook.
+    2. Details of dxw's expenses policy and the process for claiming expenses are published in the Playbook.

 14. ### Retirement
     1. We do not set any compulsory retirement age.